playgameservices/android-basic-samples/BasicSamples/TrivialQuest2/README.md

 3. In the application, click the **Quests** button to show current quests.

 ## Creating and completing Quests ##
-1. Create a Quest in the Google Play Games Services console, setting a date range that includes the current date.
+1. Create a Quest in the GPGS console, setting a date range that includes the current date.
 2. Accept the Quest in the app.
 3. Complete the Quest.
 4. A toast appears showing the Quest reward (as JSON data, for example).